-Our research in the Mediterranean and Near East revolves around issues of social landscapes, early states and empires, human-environment interaction, production, exchange and consumption, and social archaeology generally.
+Our research in the Mediterranean and Southwest Asia revolves around issues of social landscapes, early states and empires, human-environment interaction, production, exchange and consumption, and social archaeology generally.
 We have a strong interest in science-based research, particularly materials analysis and remote sensing.

-We regularly publish individual papers on the prehistoric and historical Mediterranean and Near East in refereed journals, such as Journal of Mediterranean Archaeology, International Journal of Historical Archaeology, American Journal of Archaeology, Cambridge Archaeological Journal, Bulletin of the American Schools of Oriental Research, Archaeological Dialogues, and Journal of Anthropological Archaeology.
+We regularly publish individual papers on the prehistoric and historical Mediterranean and Southwest Asia in refereed journals, such as Journal of Mediterranean Archaeology, International Journal of Historical Archaeology, American Journal of Archaeology, Cambridge Archaeological Journal, Bulletin of the American Schools of Oriental Research, Archaeological Dialogues, and Journal of Anthropological Archaeology.